mohammadtzs/eth-lightwallet/README.md

 # LightWallet

-A minimal ethereum javascript wallet.
+A minimal ethereum javascript wallet...

 ## About